collective-soundworks/collective-soundworks.github.io/tutorials/plugin-platform-init.md

 ![homepage-custom](../assets/tutorials/plugin-platform-init/homepage-custom.png)

 ::: info
 By default, the init views try to adapt to the locale of the browser and falls back to English if the localized texts do not exist.
-However, as we only provide English and french versions of the texts at time of writing the tutorial, it's likely that you have seen the English version.
+However, as we only provide English and French versions of the texts at time of writing the tutorial, it's likely that you have seen the English version.

-If you are comfortable with another language and are willing to contribute a localized version of [this file](https://github.com/collective-soundworks/soundworks-helpers/blob/main/browser-client/i18n/en.js), please open an issue or a pull request in the [`@soundworks/helpers`](https://github.com/collective-soundworks/soundworks-helpers/) repository!
+If you are comfortable with another language and are willing to contribute to a localized version of [this file](https://github.com/collective-soundworks/soundworks-helpers/blob/main/browser-client/i18n/en.js), please open an issue or a pull request in the [`@soundworks/helpers`](https://github.com/collective-soundworks/soundworks-helpers/) repository!
 :::

 ## Conclusion